segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 Finally we want to ensure that Express & Loopback are working to allow us to serve our API in production.
 Loopback is a great framework for automatically setting up routes based around your chosen data model.

 ## Launch your site publically
+Now lets try and get your site hosted on Heroku.

 ### Going further
 Launch the AngularCLI default site above and follow the links to more detailed and comprehensive tutorials